kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 At the end of this tutorial a simple TODO exercise will be provided to gauge the performance of different XAI methods for our built `ViT` model.

-# Vision Transformers
+# Vision Transformer ViT

-The vanilla Transformer architecture was introduced by Vaswani et al. in 2017 [1], to tackle sequential data and particurarly textual information for the machine translation task.
+The vanilla Transformer architecture was introduced by Vaswani et al. in 2017 [1], to tackle sequential data and particularly textual information for the machine translation task.
 Given the success of the Transformer in the NLP domain, Dosovitskiy et al. [2] proposed the Vision Transformer (`ViT`) architecture for visual classification tasks.
 The `ViT` architecture is the standard transformer architecture but with visual information as input instead.
 In the `ViT` context, we need to convert the `3D` grid of pixels into a sequence of token embeddings.
 This could be done by splitting the image into non-overlapping patches and then, each patch should be flattened into a `1D` vector and then linearly projected into a vector of token embeddings.
 Finally, these token embeddings are fed into the `ViT` architecture in a similar way as the vanilla transformers.
 The basic blocks of the `ViT` architecture can be seen in the previous image and are:

 - **inputs**
 - **linear projection (embedding layer)**